roe-dl/weewx-skyfield-almanac/README.md

 * `use_builtin_timescale`: Use builtin timescale data or download them from IERS.
 See [UT1 and downloading IERS data](https://rhodesmill.org/skyfield/time.html#ut1-and-downloading-iers-data) for details.
+* `timescale_url`: URL to download the timescale file from (optional).
+  There is a default URL hardcoded in Skyfield.
+Unfortunately the server is temperorarily down.
+That's why you can specify an alternative source here.
+* `log_ftp`: whether to log FTP responses of the server (optional).
+  If you specified an alternative source for the timescale file in `timescale_url` and that URL is at an FTP server, you can switch on logging of the server responses in case of trouble.
 * `update_interval`: interval for updating ephemeris and timescale data (set to 0 to switch off updates)